Bell Pottinger’s Dreadful Non-Apology

 There has been a social media campaign that highlights the issue of economic emancipation in a way that we, having now seen it, consider to be inappropriate and offensive.
 At various points throughout the tenure of the Oakbay account, senior management have been misled about what has been done.
 For it to be done in South Africa, a country which has become an international beacon of hope for its progress towards racial reconciliation, is a matter of profound regret and in no way reflects the values of Bell Pottinger.”

 What’s worse?
-That everyone at Bell Pottinger didn’t even see anything of their campaign until now, or that “senior management has been misled” without explaining who misled them.
-And to move from there to appointing themselves and their values as victims… well, that’s just offensive.
+Everyone at Bell Pottinger hasn’t seen anything of their campaign until now, or “senior management has been misled” without explaining who misled them.
+And to move from there to appointing themselves and their values as victims… well, that isn’t very respectful.
 And I don’t even live in South Africa.

 Then: